 Built-in inflation

 Built-in inflation occurs due to adaptive expectations and a wage-price spiral, creating future inflationary pressures.
-This inflation forms the core inflation component of the consumer price index.
+This inflation forms the core inflation component of consumer prices.

 How do expectations affect inflation?
 Let’s take a simple example.
 When we predict the price of goods will rise in the next month, we will tend to shop now.
 This is because we expect to get the dollar cheaper before the price goes up next month.
 As a consequence, current demand increases.
 And it pushed up the price of the item at this time.